NatoshaM/Udacity-Data-Analyst-Nanodegree/README.md

 You will retrieve and extract the data, assess the data programmatically and visually, accross elements of data quality and structure, and implement a cleaning strategy for the data.
 You will then store the updated data into your selected database/data store, combine the data, and answer a research question with the datasets.

 ***

+**Project 5: Machine Learning**

+***

-**Project 5: Data Visualizations using Tableau**
+**Project 6: Data Visualizations using Tableau**

 The goal in this project is to create visualizations and Dashboards in Tableau to reveal insights from a data set.
 You will create data visualizations that tell a story or highlight patterns in the data set.
 Your work should be a reflection of the theory and practice of data visualization, such as visual encodings, design principles, and effective communication.

-***

-**Project 6: Machine Learning**

-Using R for statistical analysis